Lucy Dacus turns 21 this week.

 They heard about Prince’s death while on the road, Dacus says, and Hayden came along for a few shows.
 “All of us have seen shows at the 9:30 that were life-changing,” she says.
 “So to be on the other side of it is something you dream about.”

-So far it’s been a dreamy year for Dacus, an eerily poised singer and songwriter who's being hailed as one of 2016’s best new finds by national critics from NPR, Rolling Stone and Spin, as well as blogs such as Stereogum and Consequence of Sound.
+So far it’s been a dreamy year for Dacus, a poised singer and songwriter who's being hailed as one of 2016’s best new finds by national critics from NPR, Rolling Stone and Spin, as well as blogs such as Stereogum and Consequence of Sound.

 Her smart debut album, “No Burden” — filled with confident indie rockers and warm ballads intimately delivered through her achingly lovely, almost parched vocals — was released on local EggHunt Records.
-Instantly, she was placed alongside leading indie musicians Angel Olsen, Sharon Van Etten and Courtney Barnett.
+Almost instantly, she was placed alongside leading indie musicians Angel Olsen, Sharon Van Etten and Courtney Barnett.

 “She doesn’t have any interest in the stereotypical excesses of the rock and roll lifestyle,” he says.
 “Her main vice is probably Thai food.
 I could see that being an issue down the road if it goes unchecked, but for now I don’t think it’s much of an issue.”